rohangoel96/blog/_travels/2020-09-04-panther-creek.md

 |
 But guess the upside?
 With no light pollution, I saw the most star studded sky (yet!)
 |
+Edit: Not to forget me doing my presentation from car and also meeting an accident mid-presentation.
+Achievement unlocked?
+|
 Memories shared with @SanketAgrawal @AnshulVora @SushrutKulkarni @ChaitraHegde '
 ---